 - Wallpaper: copy image to

-then set through the DE’s background settings. - Fonts: install
+~/Picturesthen set through the DE’s background settings. - Fonts: install

-. - Verification: font change visible in apps;
+ttf-dejavuor other fonts:sudo pacman -S ttf-dejavu. - Verification: font change visible in apps;

-shows matching font:fc-match sans
+fc-matchshows matching font:fc-match sans.

 - Wallpaper: copy image to